top of page

 If people don’t like it, they can pee on it, scratch it, take it down.
 But if what you do creates reactions and even if people hate it, I’m happy because it raises conversation.
 JR, Paper & Glue, 2021, min.33

-Besides street conditions, the result may vary whether the message transcending the artwork or the medium used to emphasize the message concur successfully with any reaction from the audience, somehow related to the individual’s psychology, time and interest as well as the neighbourhood’s sociology and the city’s cultural identity.
+Besides street conditions, the result could vary depending on whether the message transcending the artwork or the medium used to emphasize the message concur successfully with any reaction from the audience, somehow related to the individual’s psychology, time and interest as well as the neighbourhood’s sociology and the city’s cultural identity.
 It would be easier to say that only the quality of the artwork determines its appreciation, as murals are different from tags, but it is not always true.
 The outnumbered artists and the mass of amateurs simply coexist in this chaotic scenery, and all are senders of messages, whether successfully understood or not by their audience.
-In this communication process, when the sender wishes to make the artwork visible, receivers’ total indifference towards its presence seem an even more unnerving reaction than its progressive deterioration or reluctant destruction, which are at least the effects of determinant behaviours.
+In this communication process, when the sender wishes to make the artwork visible, receivers’ complete indifference towards its presence seem an even more unnerving reaction than its progressive deterioration or reluctant destruction, which are at least the effects of determinant behaviours.

 Capture d’écran 2021-10-06 à 15.41.05.png